NVlabs/FPSci/docs/experimentConfigReadme.md

 The experment config supports inclusion of any of the configuration parameters documented in the [general configuration parameter guide](general_config.md).
 In addition to these common parameters, there are a number of unique inputs to experiment config.
 The following is a description of what each one means, and how it is meant to be used.

 * `description` allows the user to annotate this experiment's results with a custom string
+* `closeOnComplete` closes the application once all sessions from the sessions array (defined below) are complete
 ```
 "description": "your description here",    // Description of this file (default = "default")
+"closeOnComplete": false,                  // Don't close automatically when all sessions are complete
 ```

 ### Session Configuration